Prakxo/ac-decomp/docs/decomp_basics.md

 ~~~

 This will generate a `rel.s` file.
 Once generated open the file and search for the name of the function you wish to match and copy the assembly listed in the file for that function.

+### Copying Function Assembly
+To copy the assembly for a specific function, follow the steps below:
+1. Open the generated `rel.s` file.
+2. Search for the name of the function.
+Search for the first line with the format of `.global FUNCTION_NAME` where `FUNCTION_NAME` is the name of the function you are searching for.
+3. Search for the line at the bottom of the assembly code block following the format `.size FUNCTION_NAME, . - FUNCTION_NAME` where `FUNCTION_NAME` is the name of the function you are searching for.
+4. Select all of the lines between those two lines, include the two lines themselves.
+5. Paste the copied assembly into the tool of your choice.